hemasuresh23/Capstone/README.md

 LIGHTCOND	Condition of the light
 SPEEDING	Whether or not Speeding was a factor (Y/N)

-Data Cleaning
+2.1 Pre-Processing

-The models aim was to predict the severity of an accident, considering that, the variable of Severity Code was in the form of 1 (Property Damage Only) and 2 (Injury Collision)
+The models aim was to predict the severity of an accident, considering that, the variable of Severity Code was in the form of 1 (Property Damage Only) and 2 (Injury Collision).

+Featured data are pre processed to convert into continuous data.
+Encode accident was due to attention with 0 as No and 1 as Yes.
+Road conditions can be segregate into dry, mushy and wet.
+Dry as 0, Mushy as 1 and Wet as 2.
+Ice,Standing Water and oil are similar to wet then it encode as 2.
+Snow/Slush and Sand/Mud/Dirt are encode as 1.
+There are few data with 'Others', So it encode as 'Unknown'.
+Weather conditions are encode like clear as 0, Overcast and Cloudy as 1, Windy as 2 and Rain as 3.
+Light conditions are encode like Light as 0, Medium as 1 and Dark asa 2.
+Encoding under the influence No as 0 and Yes as 1.

+2.2 Cleaning

+Data cleaning is the process of detecting and removing the inaccurate values from the data set.
+Here to remove Unknown or Other values from the data set.
+The entire process of cleansing data to reduce almost 5000 records which is having incorrect data.